VegaDeftwing/OpGuidesHugoSrc/content/Phil/Internet.md

 ### FOSTA/SESTA (Breaking 230)

-[FOSTA and SESTA (Wikipedia)](https://en.wikipedia.org/wiki/Stop_Enabling_Sex_Traffickers_Act), the 'Fight Online Sex Trafficking Act' and 'Stop Enabling Sex Traffickers Act' are both massive failures.
+[FOSTA and SESTA](https://en.wikipedia.org/wiki/Stop_Enabling_Sex_Traffickers_Act), the 'Fight Online Sex Trafficking Act' and 'Stop Enabling Sex Traffickers Act' are both massive failures.
 Their original goal is more or less in the name, but even the U.S. Department of Justice said it was a bad idea.
 Again, I'm going to hand this off to better sources.
 The first link there, to the Wikipedia article, has a large section on the criticism of the bills.
 I strongly encourage you read it, and [this article](https://www.eff.org/deeplinks/2018/03/how-congress-censored-internet) from the EFF does a good job of going into its problems too.

 These are the bills that caused [Craigslist to remove their 'personals' section](https://www.craigslist.org/about/FOSTA).

 ### SOPA & PIPA (Trying to break everything)

-SOPA, or the [Stop Online Piracy Act (Wikipedia)](https://en.wikipedia.org/wiki/Stop_Online_Piracy_Act) from ~2012 was a *big* deal at the time.
+SOPA, or the [Stop Online Piracy Act](https://en.wikipedia.org/wiki/Stop_Online_Piracy_Act) from ~2012 was a *big* deal at the time.
 Google, Facebook, Twitter, Amazon, eBay, Tumblr, Mozilla (Firefox), Mojang (Minecraft), Wikipedia, and more were all active in letting users know this bill was bad news.
 It was effective, but it was one hell of a fight.
-[PIPA (Wikipedia)](https://en.wikipedia.org/wiki/PROTECT_IP_Act), the 'PROTECT IP Act' was just the senate version of the bill, but it is still worth reading up on it quickly, especially the 'Reception' section of the linked Wikipedia article.
+[PIPA](https://en.wikipedia.org/wiki/PROTECT_IP_Act), the 'PROTECT IP Act' was just the senate version of the bill, but it is still worth reading up on it quickly, especially the 'Reception' section of the linked Wikipedia article.

 For a slightly dramatized, dubstep recap: (skip to 2:28)